carattj/spotify_featuring_artists_analysis/readme.md

-### Jacopo Caratti, Marco De Liso
+### Jacopo Caratti
 # Spotify Featuring Artists Analysis
-Welcome to our Network Analysis project readme file!
+Welcome to my Network Analysis project readme file!

-In this project, we analyze the Spotify featuring artists collaboration network.
-Here are the steps to successfully run our project.
+In this project, I analyze the Spotify featuring artists collaboration network.
+Here are the steps to successfully run the project.

 ## 1. Download the datasets
-To get started, please download the three datasets we use for our analysis.
+To get started, please download the three datasets we use for my analysis.
 You can find the links to download the datasets below:

 * [nodes.csv](https://www.kaggle.com/datasets/jfreyberg/spotify-artist-feature-collaboration-network?select=nodes.csv)
 * [edges.csv](https://www.kaggle.com/datasets/jfreyberg/spotify-artist-feature-collaboration-network?select=edges.csv)